CityPulse/CityPulse-Pick-up-Planner/README.md

 ## Trip generation

-clingo ham.lp graph.lp trip_generator.py --opt-mode=optN --quiet=1_
+clingo ham.lp graph.lp trip_generator.py --opt-mode=optN --quiet=1

 ## Client and Vehicle apps

-To run these Android apps, install the APK and optionally change the configurations for the server and port number in the Configs.java class (located in com.nicholasgot.citypulse/androidapp/common).
++ To run these Android apps, install the APK.
++ Optionally change the configurations for the server and port number in the Configs.java class (located in com.nicholasgot.citypulse/androidapp/common).
 Typically, this is the only change that is necessary when the components are installed on a different machine, assuming the other dependencies are already installed on the machine.
-Also change the Google API keys in the app build.gradle. (link to steps on how to do this).
++ Change the Google API keys in the app's build.gradle.

-TODO:
-1. Push client and vehicle app latest, remove Google API keys
-2. Verify latest repo and push backend code plus README
-3. Charge tablet and check if everything is working end-to-end

-TOMORNIG:
-4. Send email (about Daniel changing location of something)